 Education Requirements for Computer Forensics Investigators

-Most computer forensics investigators hold bachelor's degrees, which take four years of full-time study.
+Most computer forensics investigators hold bachelor's degree in computer forensics, which take four years of full-time study.
 Though many positions in this field require several years of professional experience, earning an advanced degree may reduce the number of years you need to qualify for some jobs.

 Many computer forensic investigators pursue professional certification to verify their mastery of specific career skills.
 Often, these credentials require periodic renewal, which may involve continuous work experience in digital forensics and the completion of continuing education credits.